Authored by the expert who managed and guided the team behind the Belgium Property Pack

 How much are property prices expected to increase in Belgium in 2026?

-As of early 2026, property prices in Belgium are expected to increase by around 3% to 5% over the full year in the base-case scenario.
+As of 2026, property prices in Belgium are expected to rise by about 3.5% over the full year in nominal terms.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Belgium.